RillingDev/musicbrainz-enricher/README.md

 ## Usage

-Starting requires 2 arguments, mode and query:
+Before starting, set up <https://github.com/metabrainz/musicbrainz-docker> locally with the database port open.

+This tool can run in full or query mode.
+Full mode will enrich every entity from the musicbrainz database.
+Query mode takes a musicbrainz search query and will enrich the results.

+Full mode:
+`java [startup flags] -jar musicbrainz-enricher*.jar 'release'`.

+Query mode:
 `java [startup flags] -jar musicbrainz-enricher*.jar 'release' 'searchQuery'`.

 ### Local History DB

-This application will remember entities checked already and will only re-check them after duration `n` days, where `n` defaults to 7 days.
+This application will remember entities checked already and will only re-check them after duration `n` days, where `n` defaults to 90 days.
 In order to reset this, delete the musicbrainz-enricher database in `~/.cache/`.
-### Musicbrainz Local DB Mode

-You can massively improve throughput by using a local musicbrainz database connection instead of querying the API for enrichment targets.
-Set up <https://github.com/metabrainz/musicbrainz-docker> locally with the database port open, then call this tool with the profile `musicbrainzLocalDb`, and omit the "query" parameter listed in "Usage".